Coming Summer 2026

 This course teaches the core techniques and consistency required to produce professional-quality candy.
 With those skills, many students will be able to:

-What you do with the skills is up to you—but this course gives you a legitimate technical foundation, not just recipes.
+What you do with the skills is up to you—this course gives you a legitimate technical foundation, not just recipes.

 (Local laws and permits vary.
 Business success depends on execution, quality, and market fit.)